-As mentioned in the introduction, 3 Enoch 15B locates Enoch-Metatron's 'great heavenly tabernacle of light' beneath the Throne of Glory.
-39 This tradition appears to be not confined solely to the description attested in 3 Enoch since several Hekhalot passages depict Youth (who often is identified there with Metatron)40 as the one who emerges from beneath the Throne.41 The proximity of the tabernacle to Kabod recalls the early Enochic materials, more specifically 1 Enoch 14, where the patriarch's visitation of the celestial sanctuary is described as his approach to God's Throne.
-Both Enochic and Hekhalot traditions seem to allude here to Enoch-Metatron's role as the celestial high priest since he approaches the realm where the ordinary angelic or human creatures are not allowed to enter, namely, the realm of the immediate Presence of the deity, the place of the Holy of Holies, which is situated behind the veil, represented by heavenly (פרבוד)42 or terrestrial (פרבת) curtains.
-Metatron's service behind the heavenly curtain parallels the unique function of the earthly high priest who alone was allowed to enter behind the veil of the terrestrial sanctuary.
-43 It has been mentioned that the possible background of this unique role of Metatron can be traced to the Enochic materials, more specifically to 1 Enoch 14 where the patriarch alone appears in the celestial Holy of
+A significant detail of the rabbinic and Hekhalot descriptions of the tabernacle of the Youth is that this structure is placed in the immediate proximity to the Throne, more precisely right beneath the seat of Glory.
+39 As mentioned in the introduction, 3 Enoch 15B locates Enoch-Metatron's 'great heavenly tabernacle of light' beneath the throne of Glory.
+40 This tradition appears to be not confined solely to the description attested in 3 Enoch since several Hekhalot passages depict Youth (who often is identified there with Metatron)41 as the one who emerges from beneath the Throne.42 The proximity of the tabernacle to Kavod recalls the early Enochic materials, more specifically 1 Enoch 14, where the patriarch's visitation of the celestial sanctuary is described as his approach to God's Throne.
+Both Enochic and Hekhalot traditions seem to allude here to Enoch-Metatron's role as the celestial high priest since he approaches the realm where the ordinary angelic or human creatures are not allowed to enter, namely the realm of the immediate presence of the Deity, the place of the Holy of Holies, which is situated behind the veil, represented by heavenly (コココョ)43 or terrestrial (ロココョ) curtains.
+Metatron's service behind the heavenly Curtain parallels the unique function of the earthly high priest who alone was allowed to enter behind the veil of the terrestrial sanctuary.
+44 It has been mentioned that the possible background of this unique role of